The power of iterations

 And the second point is the importance of defining a good metric.
 Before introducing something new to your software define the best way to measure success or failure.
 Decision-making based on real data is really valuable and removes the need of having to make subjective assumptions about where to put the focus and the priority.

 Metrics are important during the development process and something that we tend to forget or ignore.
 This subject really deserves a full article, but if you would like to dive deeper into this topic I recommend this article, pay close attention to what a north star metric is.

 Ain't no perfect product!

 Remove the feeling of perfection, you can constantly improve things.
-Don't hold your back trying to create something perfect that will cover every particular scenario that you can think of.
+Don't hold back trying to create something perfect that will cover every particular scenario that you can think of.

 Without even knowing your audience this mission is out of your league.

-Analyze the competition and see in which area your product is different from the rest, what feature you have to offer that makes it unique.
+Analyze the competition and see in which area your product is different from the rest, and what feature you have to offer that makes it unique.
 And use the power of iterations to continue growing that way, always looking back and reflecting on what is your main goal.